I have an affinity for everything Alice In Wonderland. Being named Alice it just kind of comes with the territory .

 I’ve even heard a Christopher pop off about NOT being into stuffed bears OR honey.

-No, I’ve never heard of Christopher Robin craving honey either.
+(No, I’ve never heard of Christopher Robin craving honey either.
 But you don’t argue with a guy who is foaming at the mouth over his hatred for Pooh Bear.
-Trust me.
+You’re just going to have to trust me on this one.)

 The Wonder of Alice In Wonderland